richidubey/Tiled-Matrix-Multiplication/README.md

 ## Sample Runs

-Output on a system with AMD EPYC 7502 32-Core Processor and NVIDIA A30 with 25GB memory
+Output on a system with AMD EPYC 7502 32-Core Processor and NVIDIA A30 with 24 gigabytes (GB) of GPU memory with a bandwidth of 933 (GB/s):

 ```
 $ ./a.out -m 200